 Building complex statements

 One of the most powerful aspects of Map Algebra is the ability to create a statement comprising multiple operators and tools in a single statement.
-Being able to enter multiple operators and tools in a single statement allows you to more easily model complex interactions, and processing speeds may increase.
-Complex expressions are not limited to Spatial Analyst functionality they may include tools from any other toolboxes.
-There are specific interaction rules when creating complex statements.
+Being able to enter multiple operators and tools in a single statement allows you to more easily model complex interactions, and overall processing time may be reduced.
+Complex expressions are not limited to the functionality provided by the tools of the Spatial Analyst extension; they may include tools from any other toolboxes.
+When building complex statements, there are specific interaction rules that may be required to execute correctly.

 Complex statement rules

-- In complex statements, only the output to the left of the equal sign becomes a raster object.
+- In complex statements, only the output to the left of the equals sign becomes a Raster object.

-- Precedence values can be overridden using parentheses.
-The expression within the parentheses is processed first, regardless of the precedence value of the operators.
+- You can use parentheses to control the order of execution.
+Parentheses can be nested, in which case the expression within the innermost parentheses will be processed first, regardless of the precedence value of the operators.

 - Operators, variables, numbers, and tools can all be used in complex statements.

 const = 10 outRas = Raster("inras1") + 2 * const

 - All rules that apply to parentheses for statements created with operators also apply for those statements created with tools and operators.
 The tool or operator that is within the deepest nested parentheses will be processed first.